Can we craft a shared national narrative?

 When is it?

-- The symposium launches with an opening session on Tuesday, March 1st from 7-8:30pm ET.
+- March 1st through March 13th, with an opening session on Tuesday, March 1st from 7-8:30pm ET.

 How many sessions do I need to attend?